topi314/gobin/README.md

 # gobin

 gobin is a simple lightweight haste-server alternative written in Go, HTML, JS and CSS.
 It is easy to deploy and use.
-You can find a public at [xgob.in](https://xgob.in).
+You can find a public version at [xgob.in](https://xgob.in).

 ## Features